muddiman/All_Fours/src/public/READ.ME.md

 Use computer modeling to assess, design and upgrade water distribution systems.
 Has a minor in Mathematics and Computer Science.
 Interests in Scientific Computing.
+Goals: 1.
+Run a successful software company, 2.
+Pursue a Ph.D in Scientific Computing @ NYU
 Languages: C/C++, python, julia, java and javascript (along with HTML and CSS)
 Frameworks:
     Javascript - React, Node.js